Nylsonnn/Open-Data-Analytics-project/README.md

 ---

-Built with ❤️ using Dash, Plotly, and PostgreSQL 🚀
+Built with Dash, Plotly, and PostgreSQL